Mintbase/Grants-Program/applications/bdwallet.md

 And users can leave a comment under each rating, and other users can also see the message, so that users can increase their stickiness and frequency of use of the wallet.
 Users not only use the wallet as a tool, but also a channel for obtaining and understanding project information.

-BD Wallet will fully support the construction and development of the Polkadot ecosystem:
+BD Wallet will fully support the construction and development of the Mintbase ecosystem:

-1. Launch a special version of Polkadot ecosystem project Rating, in order to let more users know about Polkadot and other Polkadot related projects.
+1. Launch a special version of Mintbase ecosystem project Rating, in order to let more users know about Mintbase and other Mintbase related projects.
-2. Put the service of DOT Staking online to help the construction of Polkadot Node.
+2. Put the service of DOT Staking online to help the construction of Mintbase Node.
 3. Support DOT, KSM and other polkadot ecosystem hot projects token recharge and withdrawal.
-4. Support Polkadot ecosystem DAPP access in the future, making more users to use Polkadot Eco's DAPP easily.
+4. Support Mintbase ecosystem DAPP access in the future, making more users to use Mintbase Eco's DAPP easily.

 ### Project Details
 * cloud wallet